 See "sysinfo" in the Derby Tools and Utilities Guide for more information about using the sysinfo utility.

 Running ij

 The Derby ij tool is a JDBC tool that you can use to run scripts or interactive queries against a Derby database.

-• Choose the method that you will use to run the ij script.
-The methods are listed in the following table.
+• Choose the method that you can use to run the ij script: